ta0kira/zeolite/README.md

 Unlike other languages, Zeolite *does not* allow variable masking.
 For example, if there is already a variable named `x` available, you *cannot* create a new `x` variable even in a smaller scope.

+All variables are **shared** and their values *are not* scoped like they are in C++.
+You should not count on knowing the lifetime of any given value.

 #### Calling Functions